Documentation

 I am running cloudquery sync locally, but it is taking a long time / doesn't seem to finish

-(If running the AWS plugin, try the skip_tables solution from the previous paragraph first).
+(If running the AWS integrations, try the skip_tables solution from the previous paragraph first).

-Large CloudQuery plugins, such as AWS, make a lot of DNS queries (for example, the AWS plugin makes a DNS query per num_regions * num_services).
+Large CloudQuery integrations, such as AWS, make a lot of DNS queries (for example, the AWS integrations makes a DNS query per num_regions * num_services).
 Some less performant DNS servers may not be able to handle this load (e.g. home routers).
 You can try pointing your machine to a different DNS server (such as the reliable Google DNS Server (opens in a new tab)).